A Seemingly Healthy Dog Was Hiding Cancer

 “Schaefer had been a healthy, active dog with no unusual symptoms prior to his annual exam,” according to mom Janice.
 It was during routine blood work for Schaefer, a super sweet standard poodle, that doctors discovered he had elevated liver enzymes.

-Janice and Charles opted for surgery with AVCC’s board certified veterinary surgeon, Dr. Arulpragasam to remove as much of the tumor as possible.
+Janice and Charles opted for surgery with AVCC’s board certified veterinary surgeon, Dr. Arulpragasam.
+The goal was remove as much of the tumor as possible.
 “Schaefer recovered very well from his surgery,” says Janice.
 “At the time, AVCC did not have an oncologist on staff for follow up care,” she adds.
 “So, we went to another hospital to start an oral chemotherapy.
 We don’t really know if it worked.“

 Schaefer Begins Immunotherapy

 Two weeks after surgery, Dr. Piscoya started Schaefer on the first of three autologous vaccines.
 These vaccines use Schaefer’s own tumor cells to create a personalized immunotherapy.
 “Dr. Piscoya will say to me, ‘we are trying to create soldiers to keep the cancer out,’” says Janice.
 “Any questions I have, AVCC will spend the time with me,” she adds.
 “Dr. Piscoya and Dr. Arulpragasam will explain from their medical perspective, but relay it in ways you can understand.”